digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 * Staging:
     * Purpose
         * Supporting the product development team's work.
-        * Use cases may include: UX or functional or infrastructure experiments, half-done features
+        * Use cases include: UX or functional or infrastructure experiments, half-done features

     * Access
         * The product team (primarily)